EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 'extra' - String to add uniqueness to the names of a certain set of output files if two different runs are being made at the same time.
 A folder must be created with this text inside the 'Single_Files' folder and the folder of the 'ts' value must exist within it.
 For example, if you set extra = "example/" (note the forward slash) and ts = 13, you must have the folder "../Output/Single_Files/example/13" where the origin of this path is the location of the code.
 The output files will also have 'example' such as 'particle_matrix_example_13.csv' will be created. 'extra' will generally be left as extra = "".

-## IMPORTANT ## if you have 'extra' set to not empty or you change 'ts', the following files must be edited:
+## IMPORTANT: if you have 'extra' set to non-empty or you change 'ts', the following files must be edited:

 	process_single_files.py
 	just_process.py